jcupitt/vips-libfuzzer/README.md

 ## Status

 The test is to load a small jpeg from a memory buffer and calculate the image average.
-It currently runs on my desktop for at least three hours with no problems.
+It currently runs on my desktop for at least 23000 minutes of CPU time with no problems.

 We need to add some more tests, perhaps tiff load from buffer and jpeg save to buffer.